 Balancing Work & Cancer Webinar: Communicating Effectively Part 2

 The ability to communicate clearly at work can make all the difference in success and achieving your goals.
 Communicating with coworkers, supervisors, and others in the workplace following a cancer diagnosis can be nuanced and can require some strategy.
 Join us for this second-of-two sessions focused on communication.
 Discussion includes:

 Date & Time

 Wednesday, September 11, 2024 — 6:00 PM ET/ 3:00 PM PT

 All sessions are free and open to cancer patients, survivors, healthcare professionals and caregivers.
 All attendees must abide by CAC's Code of Conduct.
 Register for this live and interactive webinar by clicking “Register” below.
 The webinar will be hosted on the Zoom platform.
-After registering, you will receive a confirmation email with phone and web log-in information.
+You will receive a confirmation email the week of the event with phone and web log-in information.
 There is no registration deadline.